YutongHan1123/jmmx29/notes/0-setup.md

 ## Visual Studio Code Extensions

-While there are many text editors and
+These are some of the extensions and things I've done to make work easier for myself.